 Spread over 90 acres, this house in white is relatively small.
 With one wing serving as the private area with bedrooms and living area.
 And the other wing housing a durbar hall and a huge dining area.
 Private areas are very simple and reminded me of army inspection Bungalows.
 Durbar Hall and dining hall are made lively by the row of chandeliers that hang from their ceilings.
 The kitchen is an independent building connected to the dining hall through an underground tunnel.
 An interesting feature of this tunnel is the natural light provided by the openings in the ground above at regular intervals.
 It is a simple tunnel that provides a safe and secure, porting of food from a kitchen that may have been located a bit away.

 So that the residents do not have to hear or smell the kitchen while the cooking is happening.
 Besides this main building, there are staff quarters.
-Staff lives here through the year while the president possibility stays for few days only.
+Staff lives here through the year while the president possibility stays for a few days only.

 Various fruit gardens on the campus seem to have been recently planted, as the trees are still young.
 The herbal garden is a good concept.
 There is a bit of documentation provided in terms of name, scientific name and the problems that the herbs help resolve.
 I wish there was more information.
 But I also understand there is a limitation of space for display.
 This is possibly the biggest herbal plants collection that I have seen in the country.
-Before the herbal garden, there is a display of traditional irrigation ramp and a brief explanation of the same.
+Before the herbal garden, there is a display of a traditional irrigation ramp and a brief explanation of the same.
 Some of the trees on the campus were really old.
 Along with the Deccan rocks, old trees create natural spaces to sit under and enjoy the vast nature reserve on this campus.

 Opening up of the Rashtrapati Nilayam for the public started recently and entry is free.
 Even on a Monday, we could see a decent crowd that included many school groups, families and camera persons from every newspaper & TV Channel.
 Given the nicely laid roads, landscaped gardens and open space, you wish it should be open to the public for the time when the president is not in town.
-Maybe for few hours for morning and evening walks as this part of the city does not have too many open public spaces.
+Maybe for a few hours for morning and evening walks as this part of the city does not have too many open public spaces.
 There is a need to provide information on the opening and closing dates and timings, information of what is allowed inside the campus and any restrictions.
 Even on the official website, nothing is mentioned.

 How you wish all our public places were so well maintained!